 Skin Grafting and Flap Surgery

 Skin grafts and flaps are more serious than other forms of scar surgery.
-They’re more likely to be performed in a hospital as inpatient procedures, using general anesthesia.
-The treated area may take several weeks or months to heal, and a support garment or bandage may be necessary for up to a year.
+They’re more likely to be performed in a hospital as inpatient procedures, using general anesthesia.* The treated area may take several weeks or months to heal, and a support garment or bandage may be necessary during healing.*

 Grafting involves the transfer of skin from a healthy part of the body to cover the injured area.
 The graft is said to “take” when new blood vessels and scar tissue form in the injured area.*